|Jackie Saulmon Ramirez (#46823626)|

 -Use a reflector to improve headstone readability.
 Light helps when held to one side to create shadows in the lettering.

 -No 'reflector?'
-Use a mirror, tin foil, bright light, etc.
+Use a mirror, tin foil, bright light, car windshield's reflector, etc.

 -FEEL the letters for hard to read headstones.